Travel Tool Chest & Workbench

 This chest (made out of Sweet Chestnut, American Black Walnut, brass and stainless steel) gives me the ability to carry all the tools I need to make small wooden boxes and such-like, while also providing plenty of different work-holding approaches and hence acting as a workbench as well as a tool chest.

 All the woodwork (with the exception of a few "resawing" cuts on a bandsaw) was done with hand tools.
 All of the metal bits were also made by me, but not with hand tools, because hand-tool metalworking is just silly!
 The project started in January 2023 and finished in December 2023, so basically took me all year (albeit only working on it in my spare time).
+You can read all the details of the build in this build log.

 The photo at the top of the page shows the completed chest with the front on.
 The slot in the right-hand side is a carrying handle; there's one on the opposite side as well.
 The brass knobs either side of the front slide left-to-right, pushing a pin into the side walls of the chest and holding the front in place.
 The central brass hole in the front is a lipped pocket, which gives you something to pull on after unlocking the two brass pins.
 For reasons that will become clear later, the outer surface of the front needed to be completely flush with nothing sticking out.